French industry slumps; Noyer echoes Hollande on growth

 Speaking at a presentation of the bank's annual report, its governor Christian Noyer said on Tuesday the debt crisis had pinpointed the need for durable structural reforms.

-"France in particular must pursue its fiscal consolidation (and) improve its competitiveness, notably through comprehensive reforms of goods, services and labour markets," he said.
+"France in particular must pursue its fiscal consolidation (and) improve its competitiveness, notably through comprehensive reforms of goods, services and labor markets," he said.

 Speaking on Monday at a conference on industrial relations, Hollande also highlighted France's soaring jobless rate, which rose for a thirteenth straight month in April to hit its highest since August 1999.